pranavpatil60/air-quality-monitoring/README.md

 # Air Quality Monitor 🫧

-This project focuses on analyzing and monitoring **air quality** using both real-time and historical data.
-It provides insights into **pollution levels**, visualizes the **Air Quality Index (AQI)**, and aims to spread awareness about creating a cleaner and healthier environment.
+A beginner-friendly project to **analyze and visualize air quality** data using Python.

 ---